0bMERLIN/PocketML/docs/BlogModules.md

 ---

 Thank you very much for reading 'til the end.
 I might write some more blog posts if I come across another interesting concept I can bring into PocketML.

+### Correction / Update
+After more research & discussion, this seems to be more of a dictionary-passing implementation of type-classes + module functors.
+PocketML might get opaque types in the future to harness the power of modular abstraction.
+Better (qualified/selective) imports have now been added to the language to allow for cleaner namespaces.